Glossary of Terms

 Shoe Liner Test:A quick and simple test to determine the suitability of a given shoe, boot, or other type of footwear.
 The Shoe Liner Test, which involves the careful examination of a shoe’s liner or insole—and how the foot is situated upon it—is an important measure of how foot-healthy a shoe is and whether or not the shoe will accommodate natural toe splay (including when enabled by Correct Toes).

-Synergistic Foot Health Benefits:The summation of beneficial effects on overall foot health that occurs when multiple pieces of footgear are used simultaneously and in a weight-bearing situation.
+Synergistic Foot Health Benefits:The combined beneficial effects on overall foot health that occurs when multiple pieces of footgear are used simultaneously and in a weight-bearing situation.
 Synergistic foot health benefits may include things such as a quicker-than-expected reduction in pain or discomfort, improved athletic performance and resistance to ankle sprains, or the unexpected restoration of a fallen foot arch, to name just a few among many.

 Toe Splay:The degree to which the toes splay, or spread, apart.
 Optimal toe splay occurs when the toes are perfectly aligned with their corresponding metatarsal bones.
 Most conventional shoe wearers require a toe spacing device, such as Correct Toes, to restore optimal toe splay and toe function.